FAST-LB/pyGCodeDecode/README.md

         pip install .

 from inside the root directory.
+Alternatively you can simply install from PyPI:

+        pip install pyGCodeDecode

 If you plan to contribute to the development, install in development mode and with the additional dependencies: